Qiskit/qiskit-metapackage/docs/aqua/circuit_collection.rst

     quantum gates.
 In Aqua, ``mct`` provides support for arbitrary numbers of controls, in particular, 3 or above.

-    Currently three different implementation strategies are included: *basic*, *advanced*, and *noancilla*.
-The basic mode employs a textbook implementation, where a series of ``ccx`` Toffoli gates are linked together in a ``V`` shape to achieve the desired Multiple-Control Toffoli operation.
+    Currently four different implementation strategies are included: *basic*, *basic-dirty-ancilla*, *advanced*, and *noancilla*.
+    The basic mode employs a textbook
+    implementation, where a series of ``ccx`` Toffoli gates are linked together in a ``V`` shape to achieve the desired Multiple-Control Toffoli operation.
 This mode requires :math:`n-2` ancillary qubits, where :math:`n` is the number of controls.
+    The basic-dirty-ancilla mode is the same as the basic mode except that it allows using dirty ancillary qubits, whereas the basic mode requires clean ancillae.
-For the advanced mode, the ``cccx`` and ``ccccx`` operations are achieved without needing ancillary qubits.
+    For the advanced mode, the ``cccx``
+    and ``ccccx`` operations are achieved without needing ancillary qubits.
 Multiple-Control Toffoli operations for higher
     number of controls (5 and above) are implemented recursively using these